Acuant/JavascriptWebSDKV11/docs/MigrationDetails.md

 	<div id="acuant-camera"></div>

 Most likely, you are already using a viewport meta tag for your Mobile page.
 Using a meta tag is now a requirement.
-If you don't use the tag, the device will render at a much higher resolution and cause frequent GPU and memory failures.
+If you don’t use the tag, the device will render at a much higher resolution and cause frequent GPU and memory failures.

 	<meta name="viewport" content="width=device-width, initial-scale=1">